Otezla® Commercial: Live in the Moment | Otezla® (apremilast) for PsO

 First-time co-pay card user?
 Find out more about how it works, and how it can help.

 No insurance?
-Learn about other ways to access Otezla.
+Learn about other ways you may be able to access Otezla as prescribed.

 *For commercially insured patients only.
 Eligibility criteria and program maximums apply.